Respirology journal covers

 • Develop the overall plan for the Congress

-• Develop individual clinical and scientific sessions and to select speakers and chairpersons
+• Develop individual clinical and scientific sessions and to select speakers and session chairpersons

 • Select abstracts for presentation